Cultural Tourism DC

-Cultural Tourism DC is an independent non-profit coalition of more than 230 culture, heritage, and community-based organizations in Washington, DC.
+Cultural Tourism DC was an independent non-profit coalition of more than 230 culture, heritage, and community-based organizations in Washington, DC.
 Cultural Tourism DC and its members develop and present programs in Washington for area residents and visitors.
 Member organizations represent cultural and community organizations throughout Washington, DC; they include large institutions such as the John F. Kennedy Center for the Performing Arts and U.S. National Arboretum to smaller ones such as the Frederick Douglass House and the Hillwood Estate, Museum & Gardens.
+In 2022, Events DC acquired Cultural Tourism DC and CTDC wound down its operations as a standalone entity.